JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

  - pick the right optimization method (easy by config-like approach)
  - compute gradient (Hessian) of a *user* function

-## Classical thinking: create a library, call it.
+## Classical approach: create a *fast* library and flexible calling enviroment

+Crucial algorithms (sort, least squares...) are relatively small and well defined.
+Application of these algorithms to real-world problem is typically not well defined and requires more code.
+Iterative development.

-Think of a problem of repeated execution of similar jobs.
-Can be implemented by the  ```main``` loop (in low-level language) taking a configuration file.
-The configuration file can be simple, consisting of e.g.:
+Think of a problem of repeated execution of similar jobs with different options.
+Different level
-- ```input data file```,
+- binary executable with command-line switches
--  what to do with it,
+- binary executable with configuration file
-- ```output file```
+- scripting language/environment (Read-Eval-Print Loop)

-The more complicated experiments you want to do, the more complex your configuration file becomes.
-Sooner or later, you will create a new *configuration language*, or *scripting language*.
+It is not a strict boundary, increasing expresivity of the configuration file will create a new scripting language.

 Ending up in the *2 language problem*.